 What is a Watt?

-Let’s say you buy a light bulb with ‘100 watts’ printed on it.
-And when you pay your utility bill, you can see that your energy usage is measured in kilowatt hours.
+You may notice that when you buy light bulbs, they typically have a number of watts printed on the box.
+And, when you pay your utility bill, you can see that your energy usage is measured in kilowatt hours.
 The watt is obviously some unit of measurement, but what is the watt, really?

 Watt is the electrical unit for the rate at which energy is generated or consumed.
 So, when you turn on a lamp with a 100-watt bulb in it, it’s drawing 100 watts of electricity for every second it’s lit.

-It is important to note that when buying light bulbs that wattage does not equal brightness.
-This means that a 150-watt bulb is not necessarily brighter than a 50-watt bulb.
-This is especially important when it comes to purchasing energy-efficient bulbs like LED.
+It is important to note that when buying light bulbs, wattage does not equal brightness.
+For instance, a 150-watt bulb is not necessarily brighter than a 50-watt bulb.
+This is especially important when it comes to purchasing energy-efficient bulbs like LEDs.
 Remember, a watt is the amount of energy consumed—whereas brightness is measured in lumens.

 Knowing what a watt measures, though, is only half of the story…